Face Recognition Expert

 If your case involves facial recognition evidence, independent analysis can make a critical difference.

-If you’re on the lookout for a face recognition expert I’m here to help protect the innocent.
+If you’re on the lookout for a face recognition expert, I’m here to help protect the innocent.